-Trapping of BY20 Tucannon River endemic stock will begin in February (depending on seasonal weather) at the Tucannon FH adult trap (located adjacent to the Rainbow Lake Intake) and is generally completed by mid-May.
+Trapping of BY22 Tucannon River endemic stock will begin in February (depending on seasonal weather) at the Tucannon FH adult trap (located adjacent to the Rainbow Lake Intake) and is generally completed by mid-May.
 Tucannon FH staff use EN to calm the fish for handling, transferring only a portion of unmarked natural origin adults and tagged endemic origin adults to LFH based on broodstock needs.
-All NOR's and endemics not needed for broodstock are released up river of the trap.
+All NOR's and endemic stock (CWT only, AD, and AD/CWT fish) not needed for broodstock are released upriver of the trap (per guidance in the Tucannon Summer steelhead sliding scale).